 Air is all around us.
 It’s a mixture of different gases.
-The air in Earth’s atmosphere is made up of approximately 78 percent nitrogen and 21 percent oxygen.
+The air in the Earth’s atmosphere is made up of approximately 78 percent nitrogen and 21 percent oxygen.
 Our atmosphere is divided into five layers starting from the earth’s surface.
 The five layers are Troposphere, Stratosphere, Mesosphere, Thermosphere and Exosphere.
-Weather is this hour-to-hour, day to day condition of the atmosphere.
+Weather is the hour-to-hour, day-to-day condition of the atmosphere.
 The average weather condition of a place for a longer period of time represents the climate of a place.
 For students of Class 7, NCERT Solutions for Class 7 Geography provides a strong foundational knowledge of the chapters and will play a prominent role while preparing for the final exam.

-Students can also get the NCERT Solutions for Class 7 for other subjects at the linked article.
+Students can also get the NCERT Solutions for Class 7 for other subjects in the linked article.

 NCERT Solutions for Class 7 Social Studies (Geography) Chapter 4 – Air

 Answer: The blanket of air surrounding the earth is called the atmosphere.
 The atmosphere primarily comprises nitrogen and oxygen in bulk and other gases like carbon dioxide, helium, ozone, etc. in less quantities.
 All living beings on earth depend on the atmosphere for their survival.

 (ii) Which two gases make the bulk of the atmosphere?

 Answer: The two gases that make the bulk of the atmosphere are: